s225282372/Concert-Ticket-App/README.md

 ## 📄 License

-This project is for educational purposes only and part of the university assignment.
+This project is for educational purposes and is part of the university assignment.

 ## 👨‍💻 Author